bonniebonnielee/DH150-BonnieLee/assignment07/README.md

 It seemed that both individuals preferred the red scheme, with one also liking the blue one.
 In order to decide, I used an accessibility checker to ensure that my colour scheme would be appropriate and userfriendly for all.

 ## Impression Test
 A recording of my impression test can be found via [this link](https://ucla.zoom.us/rec/share/FX4nrKDGZLgw9HKdIQ8qdstnCoYvijj5PFMT14YM5lNIzzxjb0eZ0Cg8nQenkr2N.nLYpfTeXemBUdqEJ?startTime=1606240971000).

+The transcription can be found [here](https://docs.google.com/document/d/1XaIIcZ6kcg-XywOLD3EVHrA_fkklx40n1Hq9z8iDUFw/edit?usp=sharing)

 ### Summary of Findings:
 > Just a quick question, does this mean that it's been searched or it's been trending?